MichellevdWalt/rest_api/README.md

 npm start
 ```

-To test the Express server, browse to the URL [http://localhost:5000/](http://localhost:5000/).
+To test the Express server, browse to the URL [http://localhost:5000/](http://localhost:5000/) or use Postman.